 Contrary to these ‘famous’ cases, the organizations that become the most common targets of cyber attacks are actually the ones we use every day, the ones that make up the majority of our country’s business, the small and medium sized companies, the startups, and the sole proprietors.
 These businesses don’t really have the bandwidth to develop security solutions on their own, nor do they have the resources to implement them.

-This leads us to probably the most important aspect of fighting cyber threats,cybersecurity training.
+This leads us to probably the most important aspect of fighting cyber threats and cybersecurity training.

 The rationale for educating employees on cybersecurity is a straightforward one: if your workforce doesn’t know how to recognize a threat, how can they be expected to respond to it?